 Students participating in Erasmus+ receive a grant, to help cover travel and subsistence costs in connection with their study period abroad.
 The grant differs depending on the country that you will be travelling to.
 80 % of the grant will be transferred before the exchange/traineeship starts.
 The remaining 20 % will be transferred when the exchange travel report has been approved of and the "Certificate of attendance" has been handed in.
-If you are doing an Erasmus traineeship, there is a top up of 190 Euros per month.
-NB - some students will travel with the grant levels for the contract period 17-19 during the spring semester of 2019.
 Contact firstname.lastname@example.org if you have questions regarding your grant levels.

 Extra grant for train travel

-If you are going on an Erasmus exchange during the academic year 19/20, you have the opportunity to apply for an extra travel grant of 2000 SEK which must be used to travel by train to or from your Erasmus destination.
-The stipend applies to everyone except for those who are going on an exchange to Copenhagen or Oslo.
+If you are going on an Erasmus exchange during the academic year 19/20 or 20/21, you have the opportunity to apply for an extra travel grant of up to 2000 SEK which must be used to travel by train to or from your Erasmus destination.
 The grant can be used as partial pay for an Interrail card.

 You apply by checking the box called “Train travel grant (Erasmus)” when completing your Erasmus grant form.
 The grant is paid out together with your first payment of the Erasmus grant.
 After the exchange, you have to submit a copy of the receipt and train ticket.
 If you fail to do so, you will have to return the extra grant.
 Keep in mind that the insurance you receive through KI/Kammarkollegiet is valid for the fastest possible route to your final destination, so if you choose to take the train, you must have your own travel insurance.